nico202/jack_osc/README.md

 **It is not necessary to use this header since it contains transparent macros referring to the Jack MIDI API, but developers are encouraged to use this header (or at least its definitions) to make their code more clear.**

 ## MIDI - OSC clash
-So we are routing OSC messages via Jack MIDI ports, doesn't this interfere with Jack MIDI routing in the first place?
+So we are routing OSC packets via Jack MIDI ports, doesn't this interfere with Jack MIDI routing in the first place?

 No, it does not.

 The user ideally should only connect event ports of the same type (see next section), e.g. MIDI-MIDI or OSC-OSC.
 But even if the user makes an inappropriate connection (MIDI-OSC or OSC-MIDI), there is no clash of events:

-* OSC messages have a '/' (2f) as their first byte which is no valid MIDI status byte.
-MIDI clients thus should gracefully ignore OSC messages.
+* OSC messages have a '/' (0x2f) and OSC bundles a '#' (0x23) as their first byte which is no valid MIDI status byte.
+MIDI clients thus should gracefully ignore OSC packets.

-* Jack MIDI data in turn never has a '/' (2f) as its first byte and should thus gracefully be ignored by OSC clients.
+* Jack MIDI data in turn never has a '/' (0x2f) nor a '#' (0x23) as its first byte and should thus gracefully be ignored by OSC clients.

 ## Metadata
 To signal the user, Jack clients and patch bays that a given Jack MIDI port is used for OSC routing, we use the Jack [metadata API](http://jackaudio.org/metadata) to set the event type of the port to OSC. _Note: the metadata API currently is only implemented for Jack1, not yet for Jack2_.